ChompStop/website/index.md

+---
+title-heading: false
+---

+# Welcome to ChompStop

+this page is WIP.
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ChompStop/website/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.